buddhike/buddhike.github.io/content/posts/golang-channels.md

 +++
 css = []
 date = "2017-06-18T11:04:09+10:00"
-description = ""
-draft = false
-highlight = true
-scripts = []
-tags = []
-title = "Go Channels"
+description = "Useful tips when programming with golang channels." draft = false highlight = true scripts = [] tags = ["go", "channels", "concurrency", "tips"] title = "Go Channels"

 +++

-Channels and go routines in golang is a novel approach to composition of concurrent programs.
+Channels and goroutines in golang is a novel approach to composition of concurrent programs.
 Correct use of them make it a lot easier to reason about concurrent programs.